shazow/callthis/README.md

-# CallThis?
-(Temporary name)
+# Call This Eth Link

-Build a transaction and send a link to it for someone else to execute.
+Build a transaction and send it as a link for someone else to execute.

-Coming soon to a web3 near you.
+Coming soon to a Web3 near you.

 ## License